dojo/framework/docs/en/routing/basic-usage.md

 r.mount({ registry });
 ```

 To display something when a route is matched, we use a widget called an `Outlet`.
-So lets add one to show `Home` when the `home` route is visited.
+So let's add one to show `Home` when the `home` route is visited.

 In the routing configuration the `home` route is associated with an outlet identifier, `home`, to associate the `Outlet` widget to the `home` route the outlet id is passed using the `id` property.